Mike Campbell-Lamerton: Lions in New Zealand (1966)

 Though the Lions beat in successive internationals, the New Zealand section of the tour was marred by ill feeling.
 After the game with Canterbury, the Lions captain for the day, Jim Telfer, said at the after match function: "I would not describe today's game as dirty because all our games in New Zealand have been dirty."
 Understandably this caused a furore but it was the backdrop against which Campbell-Lamerton had to keep his players united.

 Campbell-Lamerton, would not have been out of place in the modern game: he was a big man, at 6 feet 5 inches, weighing more than 17 stone, yet athletic enough to play No. 8 as well as his accustomed position in the second row.
-But the qualities which served him best on the difficult tour of New Zealand as captain of the 1966 Lions were his commitment and willingness which did so much to sustain a struggling tour party.
+During the 1966 British Lions tour of New Zealand, his leadership was characterized by a level of commitment that supported the team during a challenging period.

 At one stage the manager, Des O'Brien left the party for a reconnaissance mission to Fiji (where a final tour game was to be played), and the coach, John Robins, was in hospital with damaged ankle ligaments, leaving Campbell-Lamerton with far greater responsibilities than any modern equivalent would face.
 Yet in a squad which he had not been expected to captain, his players still speak warmly of the example he set after a tour in which the Lions lost all four internationals against the All Blacks.
 The recurrence of an ankle injury which caused his withdrawal from the second game against New Zealand, did not help and he also missed the final international.
 "Mike was a decent man and much-maligned", Brian Price, his second-row partner in three of the tour internationals, said.
 "We knew how hard he was working and it was because we respected his efforts, we stuck together."